ag-grid/devtools/DEVELOPER.md

     ```
 2. Raise a new PR that merges `develop` into `main`
 3. Wait for CI tests to pass
-4. Merge the PR using the 'rebase' merge stragegy
+4. Merge the PR using the 'merge commit' merge stragegy

 This will cause CI to perform the following actions:

 - Build and publish all public packages
 - Tag the repository with the current package version
 - Create a Github 'Release' page linked to the release commit

-Once the release has succeeded, rebase the `develop` branch onto the `main` branch and force-push to retain linear commit history.

-> This step is only necessary because Github does not yet allow fast-forward merges: https://github.com/orgs/community/discussions/4618 (see workarounds)